What I Do

 Due to more people browsing from home in 2020, mobile website visits dropped to 55%.
 Still, odds are that the majority of your users are, and will continue to be, interacting with your site on a non-desktop device.
 I’ll make sure you’re ready.

-I don’t do “templates.”
-For considerations of performance and product efficiency, every one of the sites I deliver is custom-built and designed for its unique requirements.
+I don’t do “page builders.”
+For considerations of performance and product efficiency, every one of the products I deliver is custom-built and designed for its unique requirements.
 I also don’t rely on page builders, as they invariably add dead weight to the final product.

 Minimal Reliance on Plugins

 No sand castles.
-I program most of the required functionality from scratch, on top of a solid foundation theme I’ve built and improved in over a decade and a half of practice.
+I program the required functionality from scratch, on top of a solid foundation theme I’ve built and updated in over a decade and a half of practice.